 If you live in a place where snowy and icy winters are the norm, you know the dangers of falling through the ice.
 And this guide is especially pertinent for those areas of the country where freezing weather only visits sporadically.
 When frigid temps descend for a short time upon a location that’s not used to seeing them, people, especially children, are apt to go out exploring their neighborhood ponds and reservoirs.
 As you can imagine, this creates a danger because the cold weather hasn’t been around long enough to create ice strong enough to walk on.
-That very scenario has happened here in Tulsa this winter, where two young men, in separate accidents, both drowned when venturing out onto a thinly-frozen creek and pond.
+That very scenario happened here in Tulsa a few winters back; two young men, in separate accidents, both drowned when venturing out onto a thinly-frozen creek and pond.
 So be sure to share this guide with your kids after you study the info yourself.

 Big thanks to Lieutenant Harold Osborn of Denver’s North Metro Fire Rescue District for consulting on this piece.